Skip to main content

 • Sitting for long periods

-Regular exercise and stretching can minimize your risk of developing sciatica.
-However, too much exercise can also aggravate your symptoms, so it’s important to focus on strength training and low-impact cardio.
+Regular exercise and stretching can minimize the risk of developing sciatica.
+However, excessive exercise can also worsen symptoms, so it’s important to focus on strength training and low-impact cardio.

 What are the treatments for sciatica?